 Labeling of RNA through bioorthogonal reactions is typically split into two main-steps: The metabolic incorporation (in vivo) or enzymatic installation (in vitro) of the reporter group into RNA and the chemical reaction with tagged probes for detection.

-In addition to 5-BrU, a common approach for RNA synthesis monitoring relies on incorporation of ethynyl-labeled uridine and subsequent labelling with Azide-functionalized detection molecules (fluorescent Azides, Azides of (Desthio)Biotin or FLAG Azide)(Fig. 1A)[1,2].
+A common approach for RNA synthesis monitoring relies on incorporation of ethynyl-labeled uridine and subsequent labelling with Azide-functionalized detection molecules (fluorescent Azides, Azides of (Desthio)Biotin or FLAG Azide)(Fig. 1A)[1,2].
 This Copper-catalyzed Azide-Alkyne Cycloaddition (CuAAC) is widely applied due to its fast kinetics and high efficiency, but is hampered by cytotoxicity of in situ generated Cu(I).
 The amount of Cu(I) can be reduced by using stabilizing ligands.

 An attractive copper-free alternative to measure de novo RNA synthesis in proliferating cells is presented by using vinyl-modified nucleosides as chemical reporter, such as 5-Vinyl-uridine (5-VU).
 Labeling of the resulting vinyl-functionalized RNA is achieved via Inverse-Electron Demand Diels-Alder reaction (IEDDA) that allows for subsequent introduction of either a Biotin group for purification (via Tetrazine-containing Biotinylation Reagents) or a fluorescent group for subsequent microscopic imaging (via Tetrazine-containing Fluorescent Dyes).